poinck/ocelot/README.md

 Many thanks go to the Gentoo- and Arch-wiki:

 **tweaks you can put in `~/.ocelotrc`:**
-You can put any command you would put in a bash-script to tweak your desktop in `.ocelotrc`, see "config/.ocelotrc" fo tweaks I use:
+You can put any command you would put in a bash-script to tweak your desktop in `.ocelotrc`, see "config/.ocelotrc" for tweaks you could use:
 - natural scrolling
 - disable right-click on touchpad
 - load different ICC-profile from colord